mikemccand/lucene-c-boost/README.md

                OrHighLow       19.36      (8.9%)       63.58      (2.1%)  228.5% ( 199% -  263%)
                OrHighMed        4.35      (8.8%)       15.37      (1.5%)  253.4% ( 223% -  289%)

+The gains come from 1) code specialization (creating dedicated code to execute exactly one kind of query, with nearly all abstractions removed), and 2) using C++ instead of Java.
+It's not clear how much of the gains are due to each.

 The code is fully decoupled from Lucene: it uses Java's reflection APIs to grab the necessary bits for each query.

 This is NOT a port of Apache Lucene to C++!
 Rather, it implements hardcoded C++ code to optimize certain queries.